wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 potentially leaving stale data in the lower levels, as the owner holds the most up-to-date data in the hierarchy.

 ##### handleFetchInv() and handleFetchInvX()

+`handleFetchInv()` is almost identical to `handleForceInv()`, expect that is always sends data to the lower level.
+This method also handles all stable and transient states, and can be used to implement recursive invalidation when a lower level block is evicted (for inclusive caches only) or invalidated.
+The method also checks whether the block is locked, and may also allocated one MSHR entry, and reserve for another one.